New £7.5m station entrance and cycle hub is now open at Denmark Hill that will relieve station crowding and support more reliable train services

 - The addition of state-of-the-art solar technology on the station roof and canopies will make the station development ‘Carbon Positive’.

-- The provision of 85 space secure cycle storage facility will encourage more sustainable journeys in the local area and to the station.
+- The provision of 85 space secure cycle storage facility is encouraging more sustainable journeys in the local area and to the station.

-The main station work is funded by the Department for Transport and delivered by Network Rail.
-The provision of new cycle storage space is funded by Sustrans, Kings College Hospital and South London and Maudsley NHS Trusts.
+The main station work has been funded by the Department for Transport and delivered by Network Rail.
+The provision of new cycle storage space has been funded by Sustrans, Kings College Hospital and South London and Maudsley NHS Trusts.

-Heritage features on Windsor Walk and the heritage gates that will go on the new entrance are partly funded by The Railway Heritage Trust.
+Heritage features on Windsor Walk and the heritage gates that will go on the new entrance has been partly funded by The Railway Heritage Trust.